MSLNZ/msl-loadlib/README.rst

 the primary advantage is that it is possible to communicate with a 32-bit shared library from 64-bit Python.

 Tested in Python 2.7, 3.3 - 3.6.
 The `examples <http://msl-loadlib.readthedocs.io/en/latest/examples.html>`_
-provided are currently only supported in Windows, however **MSL-LoadLib** should work properly with any OS *(not tested)* that `Python for .NET <https://pypi.python.org/pypi/pythonnet/>`_ supports (and if you don't care about loading .NET libraries then **MSL-LoadLib** is a pure-python package so it is OS independent).
+provided are currently only supported in Windows and Linux, however **MSL-LoadLib** should work properly with any OS *(not tested)* that `Python for .NET <https://pypi.python.org/pypi/pythonnet/>`_ supports (and if you don't care about loading .NET libraries then **MSL-LoadLib** is a pure-python package so it is OS independent).